 What’s in the Course?

-- 3 x acrylic paintings taking you step-by-step from drawing, right through to the final brushstrokes.
+- 4 x acrylic still life paintings taking you step-by-step from preparing your canvas and drawing out, right through to the final brushstrokes.

-- 8-downloadable video lessons, split into separate chapters that follow on sequentially.
+- 9-downloadable video lessons, split into separate chapters that follow on sequentially.

 The Properties of Colour